Graduate Diploma in Law - part-time by distance learning

-We have negotiated special rates for students in a number of hotels ranging from £30 - £79 per night, and a list of recommended accommodation is sent out with our offer letter.
+Some hotels offer DMU student rates ranging from £30 - £79 per night, and a list of recommended accommodation is sent out with the pre-reading.
 You might also visit www.goleicestershire.com for further information on accommodation in Leicester or call Leicester Tourist Information on 0116 299 8888.

 We warmly welcome your application to join the distance-learning Graduate Diploma in Law beginning in October 2014.

 The procedure is very simple, but please note that places are filled on a first come-first served basis.
 Since the course can become over subscribed we recommend that you lodge your application, and accept any subsequent offer, as soon as possible.